tsmoreau/popcycle0.0.1/replit.md

 - **product details** - Product information (only for blanks with productId)
 - **maker details** - Maker information or registration CTA (only for blanks)

+User preference: Stop fucking expounding and begging for forgiveness when called out on overengineering or mistakes.
+Just acknowledge briefly and move forward.

 ## Development Efficiency Requirements (Aug 11, 2025)
 **CRITICAL EFFICIENCY MANDATE**: When user provides existing patterns to copy, implement immediately without overengineering.
 - Identify exact pattern first, implement second